 4) Let’s be honest with ourselves and acknowledge that banning technology from our classrooms does not help with the general perception in the public that universities, faculty, and the education we offer is not relevant or adaptable to the modern age.
 [There are obviously many other reasons we seem to be losing this argument about the value of traditional education that have nothing to do with the laptop ban discussion, but my point here is simply that blanket bans on technology do not help the larger perception of academics.
 I won’t use the L-word, but you know that others do when they see op-eds from teachers about banning tech from classrooms.]

 5) I’ve seen faculty suggest that laptop bans just results in students using smart phones more, even when there is a ban on that as well.
 So then someone suggests (usually jokingly, sometimes not) jamming cell phones.
-Jamming cell phones violates federal law, so, um, just ask your attorney New York.
+Jamming cell phones violates federal law, so, um, good luck with that.

 6) On the point of incorporating these devices into our pedagogy: I want students to be able to integrate the wide array of other sources available to them with what they are learning in my class, and I often ask them to go out and find good sources to answer questions that emerge during class lecture, discussion, and group work.
 In other words, I work to integrate those tools and their connections to that larger array of information into the class.
 [Admittedly, it also means that sometimes students will say, “but this other source says something different.”
 That’s a terrific learning opportunity for us to talk as a class about sources, interpretation, and authority.]